Gowee/zhconv-rs/README.md

 ```

 ## Differences with other converters
-* `ZhConver{sion,ter}.php` of MediaWiki: zhconv-rs are just based on conversion tables listed in `ZhConversion.php`.
+* `ZhConver{sion,ter}.php` of MediaWiki: zhconv-rs just takes conversion tables listed in [`ZhConversion.php`](https://github.com/wikimedia/mediawiki/blob/master/includes/languages/data/ZhConversion.php#L14).
 MediaWiki relies on the inefficient PHP built-in function [`strtr`](https://github.com/php/php-src/blob/217fd932fa57d746ea4786b01d49321199a2f3d5/ext/standard/string.c#L2974).
 Under the basic mode, zhconv-rs guarantees linear time complexity (`T = O(n+m)` instead of `O(nm)`) and single-pass scanning of input text.
 Optionally, zhconv-rs supports the same conversion rule syntax with MediaWiki.
-* OpenCC: OpenCC maintained conversion rules independent of MediaWiki.
-The [converter implementation](https://github.dev/BYVoid/OpenCC/blob/21995f5ea058441423aaff3ee89b0a5d4747674c/src/Conversion.cpp#L27) of OpenCC is kinda similar to the aforementioned `strtr`. zhconv-rs would be much faster in general, thanks to the [Aho-Corasick](https://docs.rs/aho-corasick/) algorithm.
-However, OpenCC supports text segmentation after manually configuring, which is not supported by zhconv-rs for now.
+* OpenCC: The [conversion rulesets](https://github.com/BYVoid/OpenCC/tree/master/data/dictionary) of OpenCC is independent of MediaWiki.
+The core [conversion implementation](https://github.dev/BYVoid/OpenCC/blob/21995f5ea058441423aaff3ee89b0a5d4747674c/src/Conversion.cpp#L27) of OpenCC is kinda similar to the aforementioned `strtr`.
+However, OpenCC supports pre-segmentation and maintains multiple rulesets which are applied successively.
+By contrast, the Aho-Corasick-powered zhconv-rs merges rulesets from MediaWiki and OpenCC in compile time and converts text in single-pass linear time, resulting in much more efficiency.
+Though, conversion results may differ in some cases.

-All of these implementation shares the same leftmost-longest matching strategy.
-So conversion results should generally be the same given the same conversion tables, if no pre-segmentation is applied.

 ## Limitations
-The converter is implemented upon a aho-corasick automaton with the leftmost-longest matching strategy.
-That is, leftest matched words or phrases always take a higher priority.
+The converter is built upon an aho-corasick automaton with the leftmost-longest matching strategy.
+That is, leftest-matched words or phrases always take a higher priority.
 For example, if both `干 -> 幹` and `天干物燥 -> 天乾物燥` are specified in a ruleset, `天乾物燥` would be picked since `天干物燥` would be matched earlier at the initial position compared to `干` at a latter position.
 The strategy works well most of the time.
 But it might also result in some unexpected cases, rarely.

-Besides, since an automaton is infeasible to update after being built, the converter will have to (re)build it from scratch for every ruleset.
+Besides, since an automaton is infeasible to update after being built, the converter must (re)build it from scratch for every ruleset.
 All automata for built-in rulesets (i.e. conversion tables) are built on demand and cached by default.
 But, typically, such overhead would be significant if there are global conversion rules (in MediaWiki syntax like `-{H|zh-hans:鹿|zh-hant:马}-`) in a short text (even less efficient than a naïve implementation).

 ## Credits
-All data that powers the converter, including conversion tables and CGroups, comes from the MediaWiki project.
+All rulesets that power the converter come from the [MediaWiki](https://github.com/wikimedia/mediawiki) project and [OpenCC](https://github.com/BYVoid/OpenCC).

 The project takes the following projects/pages as references:
 - https://github.com/gumblex/zhconv : Python implementation of `zhConver{ter,sion}.php`.